 The whole process, as illustrated above, takes only a couple of minutes but here are a few tips to make it really seemless.

 - Be sure to have your sage handy before you begin – washed, leaves picked and patted dry;

 - Use a non-stick pan for best results and frequently swirl the butter;

 - Cut the butter in pieces, then allow it to come to room temperature – it will melt evenly;

 - If some sage leaves are much smaller than others they will crisp up faster and may burn – have a slotted spoon handy to lift them out of the sauce and place them onto a paper towel, then add them back when you’re finished.

 How to Tell When Brown Butter Sauce is Done?

-Once you see the tiny white solids at the bottom turn pale brown it is time to remove the saucepan from the heat.
+Once you see the tiny white milk solids at the bottom of the pan turn pale brown color it is time to remove it from the heat.
 Use a spoon (as shown in step#5) to better observe the specks.

 What Happens in the Pan?